isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-flea-eggs-take-to-hatch/index.md

 Fleas will lay about 22 - 51 eggs a day, but this could vary with the prevailing temperature or if there are pesticides around and the fleas' food - may be flea dirt
 ?
 *But how long do flea eggs take to hatch?
-Fleas eggs hatch within 1 (36 hours) to 10 days into larvae but this may vary with environmental conditions like humidity (over 50 %) & temperature (75 to 85 degrees).�*
+Fleas eggs hatch within 1 (36 hours) to 10 days into larvae but this may vary with environmental conditions like humidity (over 50 %) & temperature (75 to 85 degrees).*
-- *Once hatched into larvae, these organisms will move freely and feed on flea dirt (body waste) to grow further.�*
+- *Once hatched into larvae, these organisms will move freely and feed on flea dirt (body waste) to grow further.*
 ## Details: How Long Do Flea Eggs Take To Hatch
 Adult fleas will lay their eggs once they've sucked enough blood meal - pet blood.
 Once laid, the flea eggs will require about 1-2 weeks for them to hatch.
 With a more humid and warm environment, the flea's eggs will hatch faster and thus their life cycle will continue better.
 This isn't the case for a dryer and cooler environment.